F5Networks/f5-openstack-hot/supported/templates/standalone/nnic/README.md

 ## Introduction

 This solution uses a Heat Orchestration Template to launch an nNIC (multi NIC) deployment of a BIG-IP VE in an Openstack Private Cloud.
 In a multi NIC implementation, one interface is for management and data-plane traffic from the Internet, and the NIC count you provide determines the number of additional NICs used for processing traffic.
-You can specify up to 10 total NICs, including the NIC for management and data-plane traffic from the Internet.
+You can include up to 10 total NICs, including the NIC for management and data-plane traffic from the Internet.

 The BIG-IP VE has the <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">Local Traffic Manager</a> (LTM) module enabled to provide advanced traffic management functionality.
 This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.